mvsoriano/cliforce/PLUGINS.md

 Plugin instances are discovered and instantiated using Java's built-in service discovery mechanism, java.util.ServiceLocator.

 Your plugin artifact should contain a text file called META-INF/services/com.force.cliforce.Plugin with a single line of text containing the fully qualified class name of your Plugin implementation.

+#Generics help for Plugins that have a single command.

+Due to the way java generics work, plugins that only have a single command require some ugly casting to statisfy the type checker.
+Here is an example of the 2 casts necessary to implement a plugin with a single command.
+First cast the list to a raw type then to to the return type of getCommands.

+    @Override
+    public List<Class<? extends Command>> getCommands() {
+        return (List<Class<? extends Command>>) (List) Collections.singletonList(HelloWorldCommand.class);

+    }

+#Accessing the CLIForce or DependencyResolver instance

+If your command needs access to the current CLIForce or DependencyResolver instance, simply declare a field of the proper type, annotated with a javax.inject.Inject annotation.
+(JSR-330, Dependency Injection for Java)

+For example

+    public class MyCommand implements Command
+    @Inject
+    private CLIForce cliforce;
+    @Inject
+    private DependencyResolver resolver;

+# Prefer extending JCommand instead of implementing Command directly.

+In general, if your commands take arguments you should prefer implementing them by extending the JCommand class.
+This base class uses JCommander (http://jcommander.org) to parse command arguments on your behalf, and also provides context-aware tab completion out of the box.

 #Installing a plugin